nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_cpu.rst

    This means that the components can be modified by Nordic Semiconductor only.

-Cores managed by the user and Nordic Semiconductor Firmware for the Radio Core will come as part of the |NCS|.
+Cores managed by the user and Nordic Semiconductor Firmware for the radio core will come as part of the |NCS|.
-   You can either use the default Nordic’s Radio Core firmware, modify it, or provide a custom implementation.
+   You can either use the default Nordic’s radio core firmware, modify it, or provide a custom implementation.
    If you rely on Nordic to provide the firmware, the default correct controller library will be used depending on the short-range protocol selected in the software configuration.

 Cores managed by the user
-   Although there are multiple distinctive cores in the system, you will be responsible mostly for preparing the firmware for the Application Core.
+   Although there are multiple distinctive cores in the system, you will be responsible mostly for preparing the firmware for the application core.
    If the application firmware is executed in non-secure mode, the secure firmware (TF-M) is delivered as part of the |NCS|.

-   You can choose to move some of the processing from the Application Core to the Peripheral Processor (PPR) or to the Fast Lightweight Processor (FLPR).
+   You can choose to move some of the processing from the application core to the Peripheral Processor (PPR) or to the Fast Lightweight Processor (FLPR).